wazuh/wazuh/api/test/integration/README.md

 ## General information

-An integration test is used to check that the behavior of the different modules of an application is the expected one when they are integrated together.
+An integration test is used to check that the behavior of the different application modules is the expected one when they are integrated.
 In other words, the integration tests check the correct interaction between the application components.

 The API integration tests are used to verify that the API is working properly in a complete Wazuh environment.
 This environment is built using [`docker`](https://www.docker.com/).